lienkaemper/lienkaemper.github.io/index.md

 With Alex Kunin and Zvi Rosen.
 Combinatorial Theory, 2023.

 [Order Forcing in Neural Codes](https://arxiv.org/pdf/2011.03572.pdf) With Amzi Jeffs and Nora Youngs.
 ArXiv, 2020.
+In revision for Discrete & Computational Geometry.

 [Obstructions to convexity in neural codes](https://www.sciencedirect.com/science/article/pii/S0196885816301208)